jedib0t/go-pretty/table/README.md

   - Add Rows one-by-one or as a group
   - Add Header(s) and Footer(s)
   - Auto Index Rows (1, 2, 3 ...) and Columns (A, B, C, ...)
-  - Set output to be mirrored to an io.Writer object like os.StdOut
+  - Mirror output to an io.Writer object (like os.StdOut)
+  - Limit the length of the Rows
   - Alignment - Horizontal & Vertical
     - Auto (horizontal) Align (numeric columns are aligned Right)
     - Custom (horizontal) Align per column